Combining Probabilistic Forecasts of Intermittent Demand: Empirical evaluation

-From the left panel of Figure~\ref{fig:inventory}, among all combinations, log-opt has the lowest investment in the target levels from 85\% to 95\%, and cost-opt has the lowest in 99\%.
-They also have smaller deviations from target levels than other combinations.
-And among all forecasts, POIS is superior to others in both CSL deviation and investment.
-However, the trade-off relationship between investment and back orders emerges in all the methods.
-From the middle panel, POIS has the largest back orders, with log-opt and brier-opt also leading to more back orders than other combination methods.
+In the left panel of Figure~\ref{fig:inventory}, log-opt emerges as the combination with the lowest investment across all target levels.
+Furthermore, it exhibits smaller deviations from target levels compared to other combinations.
+Among all individual forecasts, POIS stands out as superior in both CSL deviation and investment.
+However, the trade-off relationship between investment and lost sales is evident across all methods.
+In the middle panel, POIS records the largest lost sales, with log-opt and brier-opt also leading to more lost sales than other combination methods.
 The right panel further tells the trade-off relationship.
 SA, log-score and cost-opt are nearer to the origin than the rest, i.e., they have a fair balance between the two metrics.
-However, cost-opt cannot adapt to high target service levels (e.g., 99\%), meaning that it reduces investment to decrease costs.
-Overall, SA performs more robustly in balancing investment and back orders.
+However, cost-opt cannot adapt to high target service levels like 95\%, meaning that it reduces investment to decrease costs.
+Overall, SA performs more robustly in balancing investment and lost sales.

-We further explore the performances of all the methods in different intermittent patterns.
-According to \citet{syntetos2005categorization}, intermittent demand can be divided into four patterns based on the average inter-demand interval (ADI) and the square of the coefficient of variation (CV2), named ``smooth'', ``erratic'', ``lumpy'' and ``intermittent''.
+Our exploration extends to the performances across various intermittent patterns.
+Following the categorization proposed by \citet{syntetos2005categorization}, intermittent demand is classified into four patterns based on the average demand interval (ADI) and the square of the coefficient of variation (CV2), denoted as ``smooth'', ``erratic'', ``lumpy'', and ``intermittent''.
 The critical values of segmentation are 1.32 for ADI and 0.49 for CV2.
-Among the 30490 time series, the series numbers of the four patterns are 2014, 845, 5220, and 22411.
-Details about sharpness and cost evaluation results are shown from Table B.3 to Table B.10 in the online Appendix B. We have the following findings.
+Among the 28903 time series, the series numbers of the four patterns are 1994, 811, 4987, and 21111.
+Details about sharpness and cost evaluation results are shown from Table C.4 to Table C.11 in the online Appendix C. Our findings can be summarized as follows.
 First, the trade-off relationship between forecasting and inventory exists in all four demand patterns.
-Second, the ranking (regarding either sharpness or inventory) differs little across different demand patterns.
+Second, the rankings of methods exhibit minimal variation across different demand patterns, whether in terms of sharpness or inventory.
 Third, the intermittent category has the lowest sharpness scores among the four demand patterns, while we see higher costs in the lumpy and intermittent groups.
+Collectively, these insights contribute to a nuanced understanding of how different forecasting methods perform under varying intermittent demand scenarios.